 Hornby Bay Mineral Exploration Ltd. is exploring for uranium on its Coppermine River Property and on part of a Joint Venture Property in the Hornby Bay Basin, Nunavut.
 The Coppermine Property is 100% owned by HBE and consists of 12 claims and 39 leases covering 116,830 acres (47,279 hectares).
 The Company has a joint venture on a small portion of Hornby Bay's land holdings with MIE Metals Corporation.
 Hornby Bay is the operator of 2 mineral claims of the property, covering 5,165 acres (2,090 hectares), and owns 5 mineral claims and one mining lease of the joint venture, covering 15,484 acres (6,266 hectares).
 The Company's properties are located in the northern region of the Early Proterozoic Wopmay Orogen, where the units of the orogen are overlain by Middle Proterozoic sedimentary rocks of the deeper, eastern lobe of the Hornby Bay Basin.
-During the year ended March 31, 2014 the Company did not conduct any field-based activities on its Nunavut properties.
-On February 24, 2014, the Company received confirmation from the Aboriginal Affairs and Northern Development Canada that its land use permit related to its Nunavut Properties had been extended until April 11, 2015.
-On April 25, 2014 the Company was informed by the Nunavut Water Board that its application for a new water licence related to its Nunavut properties was approved.
-The new water licence is valid for a period of five years, until April 23, 2019.
+During the period ended December 31, 2014 the Company did not conduct any field-based activities on its Nunavut properties.
+On January 22, 2015, the Company received confirmation from the Aboriginal Affairs and Northern Development Canada (AANDC) that its land use permit related to its Nunavut Properties has been extended until April 11, 2016.

+As advised by the Nunavut Water Board, the Company's water licence is valid for a period of five years, until April 23, 2019.